rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ## Description

 Closedcaption `HAL` must deliver closedcaption data to the caller.
 The `CC` `HAL` provides an interface to the caller to start the closed caption data acquisition with video decoder handle as the input.
-Data can be read directly or by registering a call back function based on the platform API support.

 ## Component Runtime Execution Requirements